Audit envelope

 The audit envelope is Sill’s canonical record of every governed interaction it observes.
 Each record is canonicalized with RFC 8785 (JCS), signed with an ed25519 envelope signature, linked to the previous record by a chain hash, and folded into a per-(site, decision-class, UTC-day) Merkle batch.
 The envelope is append-only by construction: any byte-level change to a stored record breaks the signature, the chain link, and the Merkle root that contains it.

 This page documents the on-the-wire shape of an audit record, how the chain and the Merkle batch are constructed, and the export formats Sill ships today.
-For the end-to-end verifier recipe see Verify a signature; for the JWKS that lets a third party verify Sill’s signatures with off-the-shelf tooling see Public JWKS.
+An exported bundle can be checked in one drop at the hosted verifier or against the manual recipe; the JWKS that lets a third party verify Sill’s other signed surfaces with off-the-shelf tooling is documented at Public JWKS.

-• Discoverydecision: 'observed' records emitted by the embed beacon when an AI-agent visit is identified.
+decision: 'observed'records emitted by the embed beacon when an AI-agent visit is identified. - Transactional —

 The two chains are domain-separated at genesis (see “Chain linkage” below), so a discovery record can never be substituted for a transactional record on the same site, and vice versa.